 You can make up your own mind which is better, you may disagree and that’s ok.
 Photography, like art is down to personal preference and taste.
 The original shot is the title image for this post, and the handheld shot is below.

-I will be visiting this location again on our next trip to Scotland, next time I’ll get the shots I have envisaged since reviewing these.
+I will be revisiting this location on our next trip to Scotland, next time I’ll get the shots I have envisaged since reviewing these.

 Thanks for stopping by and taking the time to read my ramblings.
 I hope you learn something from them.